 Sometimes patch testing

 Contact dermatitis can often be diagnosed by skin changes and exposure history.
-The patient’s occupation, hobbies, household duties, vacations, clothing, topical drug use, and cosmetics must be considered.
+The patient’s occupation, hobbies, household duties, recent travel, clothing, topical medication use, and cosmetics must be considered.

 Patch testing is indicated when ACD is suspected and does not respond to treatment, suggesting that the trigger has not been identified.
-In patch testing, standard contact allergens are applied to the upper back using adhesive-mounted patches containing minute amounts of allergen or plastic (Finn®) chambers containing allergens held in place with porous tape.
-A standard contact allergen series consists of those allergens shown to be the most common in a particular geographic location (see table Common Allergens Used in Patch Testing Common Allergens Used in Patch Testing ).
+In patch testing, standard contact allergens are applied to the upper back using adhesive-mounted patches containing minute amounts of allergen or plastic chambers (Finn chambers®) containing allergens held in place with porous tape.
+A standard contact allergen series consists of those allergens shown to be the most common in a particular geographic location (see table ).
 It can be expanded to include additional substances as indicated (eg, a metal worker series, hairdresser series).
 Thin-layer rapid-use epicutaneous patch testing (T.R.U.E.
 TEST®) is a simple, easy-to-use kit with 36 of the most common contact allergens that can be applied and interpreted by any health care practitioner.
 However, it detects only about 50% of clinically relevant contact allergens.
 If available, patch testing with more extensive test panels is therefore recommended.

 Treatment of Contact Dermatitis